Genus $2$ pencils on surfaces with $p_g=K^2=1$, envelopes, and conics tangent to plane cubic curves: First steps of the proof of the main Theorem : equivalence of the existence of genus pencils to a question about quadratic pencils of conics everywhere tangent to a line and a cubic.

-\begin{lemma} Let $\frak N'_2$ be the subvariety of the moduli space consisting of surfaces whose equations can be put in normal form \eqref{specialeqs}.
-Then $\frak N'_2$ is irreducible of dimension $15$. \end{lemma} \begin{proof} The equations are parametrized by an affine space of dimension $23$ whose elements $(c_1, c_2, a_2)$ are a pair of cubic equations and a linear equation in $x = (x_1, x_2, x_3)$.
+\begin{lemma} Let $\frak N'_2$ be the subvariety of the moduli space consisting of surfaces whose equations can be put in the normal form \eqref{specialeqs}.
+Then $\frak N'_2$ is irreducible of dimension $15$. \end{lemma} \begin{proof} The equations are parametrized by an open set of the affine space of dimension $23$ whose elements $(c_1, c_2, a_2)$ are a pair of cubic equations and a linear equation in $x = (x_1, x_2, x_3)$.

 But we have to divide by the group of transformations $\ga$ of the plane preserving the line $x_1$, and also allow multiplication of $z_3, z_4$ by nonzero constants $d_3, d_4$.
 This is a group of dimension $9$, but contains the $\CC^*$-action.
 Hence we get dimension $ 23- (9-1) = 15$.